 Five knockouts on the bottom side of the enclosure are provided that will accept 1/2 inch cord grip or Seal-Tite connectors.
 Power.
 Top Stop, and Immediate Stop connections should be wired through the knockout on the right.
 Strain gauge wires should not be routed along with any other signal.

-Figure 51: Enclosure Dimensions
+Figure 51: Enclosure Dimensions Side View with Shock Mounts

-7.3 Mounting the Encoder
+7.3 Mounting the Optional Encoder

 The System 1200 can optionally use a Link 5100-11 encoder to get angle information from the crankshaft or eccentric.